Best Mattress for Sleep Apnea

 While getting the right kind of a mattress and pillow can help you deal with your sleep apnea and improve the quality of your sleep, there are other things that can be equally effective as well, such as adjustable bases.

 Adjustable bases are becoming quite popular these days due to the many interesting features that they come with and numerous benefits that they offer.

 They will allow you to adjust the position of your mattress to your needs, make you breathe easier and reduce your snoring.

 3. Positional Therapy

-- Side sleepers and stomach sleepers are less likely to experience apnea due to the better posture of their upper airway.
-However, stomach sleeping often results in neck pain as well as lower back pain when you wake up so side sleeping is recommended as “positional therapy” or “positional treatment“.
+- Side and stomach sleeping – Side and stomach sleepers are less likely to experience apnea due to the better posture of the upper part of their body.
+However, stomach sleeping can sometimes result in neck and lower back pain which is why side sleeping is recommended as “positional therapy” or “positional treatment” for sleep apnea.

 Best Mattress for Sleep Apnea

-It’s important to know that merely changing your mattress does not cure your apnea, especially if it’s severe.
-However, like we have said before, your sleeping position does affect your condition and side sleeping would be the most ideal for you.
-Your mattress should be comfortable and supportive enough to encourage you to sleep on your side.
+It’s important to know that merely changing your mattress may not cure your apnea, especially if it’s severe.
+However, the right mattress can ease your symptoms and make you sleep better.

 The name of this mattress suggests that it lulls people to sleep – and this is precisely what it does!

 Having apnea requires a certain density or firmness level to keep you from sinking too much into the mattress.
 It will provide you with the feeling of sleeping on top of it rather than inside it, but at the same time it has enough give to cradle your shoulders and hips and provide you with a comfortable and painless night’s sleep.